zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/_log-H_sick-log.md

       - Deflect hostility with bold stance and air-tight rapport/status quo
       - Show of indulgence and competency to gear people's view towards the ground truth
     - Increased social-economic independence from original dysfunctional family overtime
+- What did you do works?
+  - **I did 15 minutes of meditation with great music, it worked very well.**
+    - I know this pattern, it indicates that your main problem comes from folliculitis and insomnia
+      - For folli, don't move too much and let the tissue heal itself which relieves insomnia
+      - For insomnia-induced sleep deprivation, 15 minutes meditation is just what you need